spamathur/SocialMedia/README.md

 `Abhinav Padmanabhuni:`
 Worked on implementing a client-server connection, and making it thread safe.

 `Chenbo Sun:`
 Worked on the client-server classes.

 `Sparsh Mathur:`
-Worked on test cases and general debugging.
+Worked on creating test cases and debugging for issues arising in the client.

 `Amrit Multani:`
-Wrote the ReadMe and helped create test cases.
+Wrote the ReadMe and helped with test cases.

 `Christina Melnic:`